10 Improved Marijuana Detox Tips to Help Your Recovery

 - Increased tolerance

-- Needing to use to cope with everyday activities
+- Needing to use it to cope with everyday activities

 - Using marijuana to escape emotions and avoid your life